Uniform Type Identifiers

 Uniform Type Identifiers (UTIs) are used by the system to identify the type of files or in-memory data.
 For a file, the UTI is determined by the system with the help of its extension and its creator or its MIME type.
 As an example, Mac and iOS applications use UTIs to declare the format for data they place on a pasteboard.
 Mac apps use UTIs to declare the types of files that they are able to open.

-- File Type Set Editor
+- File Type Group Editor

-- Using File Type Sets
+- Using File Type Groups

 - Webinar: All About File Types

 In Xojo, you specify UTIs for files using File Type Groups.
 The can then be used to select specific types of file or to control icons used with files owned by your apps.

 The Clipboard class uses UTIs to identify its contents.